Migration from CKEditor 4

 The Plugins and HTML output article lists all official CKEditor 5 plugins and the HTML output they produce.
 You can use it to check the compatibility of legacy data with what is supported in CKEditor 5.

 The first aspect that changed with CKEditor 5 is its installation procedure.
-It became much more modern with the introduction of modular patterns, UMD, npm, etc. Refer to the Getting started section to explore all available installation and integration options.
+Instead of dropping a single script into your page, you install CKEditor 5 from npm, load it from the CDN, or download it as a ZIP package.
+Refer to the Getting started section to explore all available installation and integration options.

 The API for integrating CKEditor with your pages changed, too.
 Check the Editor lifecycle and Getting and setting data articles for an introduction to this topic.